Wrigley Field: Chicago Cubs Baseball, Concerts, And Tours

-During baseball season non-game day tours include the press box, bleachers, field, both clubhouses, and Cubs’ dugout.
-Game day tours feature the bleachers, field, and indoor batting cage.
+Feel the energy, history, and excitement of baseball’s second oldest park with a 90-minute tour of Wrigley Field.
+Non-game day tours during baseball season include the press box, bleachers, field, both clubhouses, and Cubs’ dugout.
+Gameday tours feature the bleachers, field, upper deck, and Jim Beam Patio.
 You'll have a chance to request autographs from the players before the end of batting practice, or 45 minutes before game time.
-The ballpark gates open two hours before scheduled games.
-Unauthorized areas for visitors are strictly enforced.
-Make note of the gate area on your ticket.

 Free remote parking is offered at 3900 Rockwell Street for night and weekend games.
 Complimentary shuttle service takes fans from the parking lot to Wrigley Field.
 Shuttle service begins 2.5 hours before the game.
 CTA Red Line trains provide direct service to Wrigley Field via Addison Station.
 Wrigley Rooftops are sections located just outside of the ballpark in right field.
-Ideal for groups, they feature stadium seats, indoor lounges, elevator access, and premium food.
+Ideal for groups, they feature stadium seats, indoor lounges, elevator access, and premium food and beverage outlets.